Natural Language Generation

 Large Language Models (LLMs), such as ChatGPT \citep{ouyang2022training} and LLaMA \citep{touvron2023llama}, typically adopt transformer-based architectures \citep{vaswani2017attention}, which rely on self-attention mechanisms to capture long-range contextual dependencies in text.
 The training of LLMs generally follows a two-stage training pipeline.
 The first stage, known as \textit{pre-training}, is an unsupervised process in which models are trained on vast amounts of unlabelled textual data containing billions or even trillions of tokens from diverse sources such as web pages, books, and encyclopaedias.
 This stage allows LLMs to acquire and encode general linguistic and world knowledge.
 The second stage, known as \textit{Supervised Fine-Tuning} (SFT), involves further training the model on labelled datasets containing explicit instruction-output pairs.
 SFT aims to enhance the model's ability to understand and follow human-provided instructions, ensuring its responses are more relevant, specific, and aligned with user expectations.
 A notable variant of this stage is instruction tuning \citep{wei2022finetuned}, which expands the fine-tuning process to a diverse set of tasks expressed as natural language instructions, thereby improving generalisation to unseen prompts.
-Techniques such as reinforcement learning from human feedback (RLHF) and direct preference optimisation (DPO) can further refine the model’s outputs, improving its safety, helpfulness, and alignment with human preferences \citep{10.5555/3692070.3694333}.
+Techniques such as reinforcement learning from human feedback (RLHF) and direct preference optimisation (DPO) can furether refine model behaviour, enhancing safety, helpfulness, and alignment with human intent \citep{10.5555/3692070.3694333}.
 Extending these approaches, multi-objective alignment (e.g., MetaAligner; \citealt{yang2024metaaligner}) and mixture-of-preference optimisation (e.g., MODPO; \citealt{zhou-etal-2024-beyond}) seek to balance competing objectives (e.g. helpfulness versus harmlessness), while maintaining performance across targets.